 More than 200,000 people in England play squash each week in more than 4,200 facilities with squash courts.
 We help more than 500 affiliated clubs to prosper and create thriving squash communities.

-We provide and support competition opportunities at an international, national, area and county level for all ages and abilities from the British Junior Open to the World Squash Championships.
-Through our talent pathway, we identify and develop the country’s most talented squash players through their amateur careers, many of who go on to flourish on the world’s stage including the women’s World No.2 Laura Massaro and the men’s World No.4 Nick Matthew.
+We provide and support competitive opportunities at an international, national, area and county level for all ages and abilities from the Dunlop British Junior Open to the Allam British Open.
+Through our talent pathway, we identify and develop the country’s most talented squash players through their amateur careers, many of who go on to flourish on the world’s stage including former World No.1 Laura Massaro and three-time World Champion Nick Matthew.

 We’re proud to support a vast network of qualified coaches who we train and develop to deliver the sport on a local or national level.
-We are supported by an incalculable number of dedicated volunteers at club, county, regional and national level who we celebrate annually through our Polar Squash Workforce Awards.
+We are supported by an incalculable number of dedicated volunteers at club, county, regional and national level who we celebrate annually through our Workforce Awards.

 Our values flow through everything that we do.
 They define who we are, what we stand for and set the expectations of those we work with and those who partner with us.
 They have been defined by our employees and are integral to our journey.